martinqt/GitExtensionsDoc/readme.md

 Download HTML Help Workshop (http://www.microsoft.com/en-us/download/details.aspx?id=21138).

-To build the file, use `makeHTMLHelp.cmd`
+To build the file, use `make-HTMLHelp.cmd`

 ### PDF
 **Warning:** This format is not completly supported (i.e: you can generate it but we don't